ericom-gideon/docs/docs/apps/Setting_and_changing_your_apps_configuration_and_infrastructure.md

 __Horizontally__

-_Scaling Existing Server Size Up or Down_
+_Scaling existing server size up or down_

 With any setup you choose, you can scale your app servers outwards (unless you chose the biggest one at 24GB!).